... Skip to main content

 Mistaken Belief in Consent:

-Even if the Crown proves that consent did not actually exist, it is still available to the defendant to argue that they honestly believed the aggrieved party had consented to the application of force.
-An honest but mistaken belief in consent will afford a defence to an assault charge.
+Even where consent did not actually exist, the accused can argue they honestly believed the other person had consented to the contact.
+An honest but mistaken belief in consent is a valid defence to an assault charge.

 Self-Defence:

-The law recognizes that a person is justified in using force or threatening force in certain circumstances to protect either themselves, close family members or their property.
-The basic rule permits the use of force if the force is reasonable in the circumstances.
-Whether the use of force is reasonable is entirely fact specific and can depend on a number of different factors.
+The law permits the use of force to protect yourself, close family members, or your property — provided the force used is reasonable in the circumstances.
+Whether it was reasonable is entirely fact-specific.
 Follow this link for more information on self-defence and the recent changes to self-defence laws in Canada.

 What are the penalties for an assault?